polterguy/polterguy.github.io/index.md

 ## How it works

-Magic will read metadata from your database, and use this metadata to generate a Hyperlambda HTTP REST Web API for you, wrapping all CRUD operations inside of REST endpoints.
-Then it will use metadata from the REST API to automatically generate Angular components, router links, menu items, datagrids, etc.
-The end result becomes that before you've even had to create as much as a single line of code yourself, 50% of your job is already done.
+Magic will read metadata from your database, and use this metadata to generate a Hyperlambda and .Net Core HTTP REST Web API for you, wrapping all CRUD operations inside of REST endpoints.
+Then it will use metadata from the REST API to automatically generate Angular components, router links, menu items, datagrids, etc. The end result becomes that before you've even had to create as much as a single line of code yourself, 50% of your job is already done.

 The resulting frontend gives you a datagrid for all your database tables, allowing you to create, read, update and delete records in your database.
-It also automatically creates paging, sorting, and filtering for you - In addition to providing you with a _very, very, very_ secure authentication and authorisation system.
+It also automatically creates paging, sorting, and filtering for you - In addition to providing you with a _very, very, very_ secure authentication and authorization system.

-Magic is built in .Net Core, and allows you to expand upon it with your own C# controllers easily.
-It's a highly modular and extendible architecture, allowing you to intercept its core, using adapters and triggers.
-The Angular code also perfectly follows TSLint rules, making it highly readable and easily modified.
-The process of creating your CRUD apps is also highly configurable, allowing you to modify any aspect of the end result, before you start coding.

 ## Screenshots of example CRUD app